VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      The number of significant figures to leave in metric values before writing them to remote storage.
 See https://en.wikipedia.org/wiki/Significant_figures .
 Zero value saves all the significant figures.
 This option may be used for improving data compression for the stored metrics.
 See also -remoteWrite.roundDigits
      Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.streamAggr.config array
      Optional path to file with stream aggregation config.
 See https://docs.victoriametrics.com/stream-aggregation.html .
-See also -remoteWrite.streamAggr.keepInput and -remoteWrite.streamAggr.dedupInterval
+See also -remoteWrite.streamAggr.keepInput, -remoteWrite.streamAggr.dropInput and -remoteWrite.streamAggr.dedupInterval
      Supports an array of values separated by comma or specified via multiple flags.
   -remoteWrite.streamAggr.dedupInterval array
      Input samples are de-duplicated with this interval before being aggregated.
 Only the last sample per each time series per each interval is aggregated if the interval is greater than zero
      Supports array of values separated by comma or specified via multiple flags.
+  -remoteWrite.streamAggr.dropInput array
+     Whether to drop all the input samples after the aggregation with -remoteWrite.streamAggr.config.
+By default, only aggregates samples are dropped, while the remaining samples are written to the corresponding -remoteWrite.url .
+See also -remoteWrite.streamAggr.keepInput and https://docs.victoriametrics.com/stream-aggregation.html
+     Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.streamAggr.keepInput array
-     Whether to keep input samples after the aggregation with -remoteWrite.streamAggr.config.
-By default, the input is dropped after the aggregation, so only the aggregate data is sent to the -remoteWrite.url.
-See https://docs.victoriametrics.com/stream-aggregation.html
+     Whether to keep all the input samples after the aggregation with -remoteWrite.streamAggr.config.
+By default, only aggregates samples are dropped, while the remaining samples are written to the corresponding -remoteWrite.url .
+See also -remoteWrite.streamAggr.dropInput and https://docs.victoriametrics.com/stream-aggregation.html
      Supports array of values separated by comma or specified via multiple flags.
   -remoteWrite.tlsCAFile array
      Optional path to TLS CA file to use for verifying connections to the corresponding -remoteWrite.url.
 By default, system CA is used